 In early March you will be notified of acceptance to your desired home school.
 Decisions at the High School District are made through a lottery process.

-Please notify Monique Hunt, the Student Data Coordinator, as to which school your child will attend.
+Please notify Jennifer Pedersen, Upper School Principal, and Elvira Ramirez, Student Information Coordinator, as to which school your child will attend.

-All 8th grade students, no matter if they plan on attending private or public High School, will take ELA and math placement tests for the Sequoia Union High School District.
+All 8th grade students, no matter if they plan on attending private or public High School, will take ELA and Math placement tests for the Sequoia Union High School District.
 This typically occurs in December/January.
-These placement tests, along with State testing and grades, will determine which Language Arts and mathematics classes students take their 9th grade year in the Sequoia Union High School District.
+These placement tests, along with State testing and grades, will determine which Language Arts and Mathematics classes students take during their 9th grade year in the Sequoia Union High School District.